nXu Fellowship FAQ for Applicants

 Fill out the online application.

-San Antonio applications must be submitted before the second spring deadline of Tuesday, May 28, 2019 at 11:59 PM.
+San Antonio applications must be submitted before the fall deadline of Monday, September 23, 2019 at 11:59 PM.

 Participate in a group interview session.
 A subset of applicants will be invited to interview.